alimoorreza/CS167-Notebook-6/README.md

 - **Include graphs** of how well your testing data performed vs. the training data.
 - **Conclusions**: Answer the following questions in a markup cell at the bottom of your notebook.
+    - How many epochs of training have been utilized for the MLP?
+How many epochs of training have been utilized for CNN?
+    - How accurate can you make your MLP predictor?
+How accurate can you make your CNN predictor?
+At which epoch do you anticipate achieving the best results, respectively, for MLP and CNN?
     - What configuration of your DNN (MLP or CNN) proved to be more accurate?
 Why do you think this is the case?
-    - How accurate can you make your CNN predictor?

 Use a Markup cell to put your name at the top of the file.
 Rename your file LastnameNotebook6.ipynb and submit the link to your repository to Blackboard.